graphql/dataloader/README.md

 change is made.
 (To forcefully prime the cache, clear the key first with `loader.clear(key).prime(key, value)`.)
 Returns itself for method chaining.

+To prime the cache with an error at a key, provide an Error instance.

 ## Using with GraphQL